 The third edition was recognized in the Text and Academic Authors Association (TAA) 2014 textbook awards, andawarded a “Texty” (Textbooks Excellence Award) in the College: Computer Science/Engineering section.

 Introduction: materials—history and character; Organizing materials and processes; Matching material to design; Density and elastic moduli; Stiffness-limited design; Plasticity, yielding and ductility; Strength-limited design; Fracture and fracture toughness; Cyclic loading, damage and failure; Fracture-limited design; Friction and wear; Materials and heat; Using Materials at high temperatures; Conductors, insulators and dielectrics; Magnetic Materials; Materials for Optical Devices; Oxidation, corrosion and degradation; Manufacturing processes; Processing and properties; Materials, processes and the environment

-Professor Mike Ashby’s immensely popular textbook, Materials Selection in Mechanical Design, was published in its fifth edition in November 2016.
-With its innovative and reader-friendly approach, earlier editions (1991, 1999, 2005, 2010) established the book as a leading text for teaching materials selection in engineering.
+Professor Mike Ashby’s immensely popular textbook, Materials Selection in Mechanical Design, was published in its fourth edition in September 2010.
+With its innovative and reader-friendly approach, earlier editions (1991, 1999, 2005) established the book as a leading text for teaching materials selection in engineering.

 Since earlier editions many changes have occurred in the fields of materials and mechanical design, as well as in the way that these and related subjects are taught.
 The latest edition has been revised and reorganized to address these changes.
 Content covers process, material and shape selection, the design of hybrid materials, ‘eco’ selection, and industrial design.